iamsyedsalman/AmazonClone/README.md

-# This is my First Project of Amazon Clone using HTML and CSS.
+# This is my first Project of Amazon Clone using HTML and CSS.